Oeyo

 Oeyo married three times, first to Saji Kazunari, her cousin, then to Toyotomi Hideyoshi's nephew, Toyotomi Hidekatsu.
-She had a daughter with Hidekatsu named Toyotomi Sadako later married Kujō Yukiie.
+She had a daughter with Hidekatsu named Toyotomi Sadako, who later married Kujō Yukiie.
 Her third and last husband Tokugawa Hidetada became the second Tokugawa shōgun.
 She was also the mother of his successor Iemitsu, the third shōgun.
-She had Senhime, Tamahime, Katsuhime, Hatsuhime, Takechiyo (Iemitsu), and Tadanaga.
-Hatsuhime was adopted by Oeyo's sister Ohatsu, who is the wife of Kyōgoku Takatsugu.
+Her children included Senhime, Tamahime, Katsuhime, Hatsuhime, Takechiyo (Iemitsu), and Tadanaga.
+Hatsuhime was adopted by Oeyo's sister Ohatsu, who was married to Kyōgoku Takatsugu.

 Surviving record books from merchants of luxury goods provide insight into patterns of patronage and taste amongst the privileged class of women like Oeyo and her sisters.

 Genealogy

 Oeyo, also known as Ogō, was the third and youngest daughter of the Sengoku-period daimyō Azai Nagamasa.
 Her mother, Oichi was the younger sister of Oda Nobunaga.
 Toyotomi Hideyoshi became the adoptive father and protector of Oeyo in the period before her marriage.

 Oeyo's oldest sister, styled Yodo-dono, Cha-Cha in birth name, was a prominent concubine of Hideyoshi who gave birth to his heir, Toyotomi Hideyori.

 Oeyo's middle sister, Ohatsu was the wife of Kyōgoku Takatsugu and the mother of Kyōgoku Tadataka.